-- IPL - Pulses of light even out your skin color and reduce tiny broken blood vessels
+- Intense pulsed light (IPL): Pulses of light even out your skin color and reduce tiny broken blood vessels

 Your personalized combination of treatments is delivered over a period of 60 days and the result is tightened, toned and soft skin.
 Laser skin rejuvenation can also be used in combination with traditional surgical techniques, such as an eyelift or facelift, to improve specific areas of the face that may not be improved by surgery alone.

 Who is a good candidate for laser skin rejuvenation?